-- Tests you may have include a biopsy, cystoscopy, CT scan, MRI scan and possibly a bone scan and PET scan. - The tests will tell your medical team more about your cancer and help them to decide on the best treatment for you.
+- Tests you may have include a cystoscopy, biopsy, CT scan, MRI scan and possibly a bone scan and PET scan. - The tests will tell your medical team more about your cancer and help them to decide on the best treatment for you.

+You might need more tests after you have been diagnosed with bladder cancer.
 The following tests give doctors more information about your bladder cancer.
 Some tests may also be used to see how well you are responding to treatment.
 Tests you may have include: